Table of Contents

 We first checked the status of httpd service and it showed dead.
 Then we tried to start it but it failed again because it could not bind to port 80.
 Let’s do one more test and check the status of port 80.

 It can be clearly seen that port 80 is occupied by some process, and this process is our container named web1.
-Therefore, it is safe to conclude that web2 container tried to bind to port 80 on the same host on which web1 is running and thus it failed.
-Now, let’s kill web1 container and try to start the httpd service in web2 container.
+Therefore, it is safe to conclude that the web2 container tried to bind to port 80 on the same host on which web1 is running, and thus it failed.
+Now, let’s kill the web1 container and try to start the httpd service in the web2 container.

 After killing web1, we tried to start httpd on web2 and it was successful.

 One final test, let’s access the instance on port 80.

-We can see the response from service running inside web2 container.
+We can see the response from the service running inside the web2 container.

 It is important to understand that host mode networking provides better network performance for containers since the network traffic need not traverse the docker0 bridge and iptables port mappings.
 I hope this article clearly explains what host mode networking is and how it is different from other networking options.
-Feel free to reach out should you have any questions around it.
+Feel free to reach out should you have any questions about it.